Shivansh1998/Othello-Project-Core-Java/README.md

 # Othello-Project-Core-Java
-This is implementation of Othello game in Core Java Please go through the Presentation, Documentation and the Screenshots to understand the working of project
+This is implementation of Othello game in Core Java
+Please go through the Presentation.ppt, Documentation.pdf and Output.pdf to understand the working of project